brainfartlab/brainfartlab.github.io/_posts/joy-of-building/overlord/2023-07-23-first-iteration.markdown

 # Overlord: my personal BC/DR

 As a freelancer you are responsible for your own "IT landscape", and you can choose to design your own BC/DR (business continuity / disaster recovery) solution however way you prefer.
 A while ago, my mini-computer had a rocky boot and it dawned on me I had not put enough thought into my BC/DR setup.
-If my machine were kick the proverbial bucket, the loss would include:
+If my machine were to kick the proverbial bucket, the loss would include:

 - a lot of data
 - passwords in my keychain